Keyword extraction with kluster.ai API¶

 Get the data¶

 This notebook comes with a preloaded sample dataset based on the AG News dataset.
-It includes excerpts of news headlines and their leads, all set for processing.
-There’s no extra setup required—just move on to the next steps to start working with the data.
+It includes sections of news headlines and their leads, all set for processing.
+No additional setup is needed.
+Proceed to the next steps to begin working with this data.

 df = pd.DataFrame({